 c) The spurious emissions power requirements are for the long-term average of the power.
 For the purpose of reducing measurement uncertainty, it is acceptable to average the measured power over a period of time sufficient to reduce the uncertainty due to the statistical nature of the signal.

+d) For all RF requriements other than frequency error in clause 6.4.1, requirements are applicable when Doppler is set to zero.”

 4.3 Specification suffix information